ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4i/README.md

 ### Setting up the OpenShift cluster

-NOTE: an OpenShift cluster is required to install the Cloud Pak.
+**NOTE:** an OpenShift cluster is required to install the Cloud Pak.
 This can be an existing cluster or can be provisioned using our `roks` Terraform module.
+The current versions of the operators being installed require OpenShift version 4.10 or higher.

-To provision a new cluster, refer [here](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/modules/roks#building-a-new-roks-cluster) for the code to add to your Terraform script.
+To provision a new cluster, refer [here](https://github.com/ibm-build-labs/terraform-ibm-cloud-pak/blob/main/examples/cp4i_on_roks_classic/main.tf) for the code to add to your Terraform script.
 The recommended size for an OpenShift cluster on IBM Cloud Classic contains `4` workers of flavor `b3c.16x64`, however read the [Cloud Pak for Integration documentation](https://www.ibm.com/docs/en/cloud-paks/cp-integration) to confirm these parameters or if you are using IBM Cloud VPC or a different OpenShift version.

 Add the following code to get the OpenShift cluster (new or existing) configuration: